kwangyy/capstone-project/README.md

 The code folder consists of:
 - notebook - where all the EDA, cleaning, and model training happens
 - predict - to load the model and serve it via a web service
-- predict-test - to test the output of the model
+- predict-test and predict-test-cloud - to test the output of the model, depending on whether you deploy it locally or on cloud
 - pipenv and pipenv.lock for the virtual environment using pipenv
 - Dockerfile for using a Docker container